dietmarw/MLS-rst-spec/source/README.rst

 Easier to propose changes, for example by writing an MCP in restructured text or creating a github pull request for fixing typo's.

-Possible to work on the specification during meetings even when the Wi-Fi is failing.
+Possible to work on the specification during meetings even when Hans is failing.

 .. |MLS| replace:: :abbr:`MLS (Modelica Language Specification)`